Harvey Einbinder: Encyclopædia Britannica

 Einbinder at one point also disputed the historical accuracy of the Black Hole of Calcutta account.
-Among his other publications are An American Genius: Frank Lloyd Wright, and the play Mah Name is Lyndon.
+Among his other publications are An American Genius: Frank Lloyd Wright, and the play Mah Name is Lyndon (about US president Lyndon B. Johnson and the Vietnam War).

 Private life

 Harvey Einbinder was married to Florence Einbinder, who predeceased him.
 He died on January 30, 2013, at Mt.
 Sinai Hospital in New York City.